2025–26 Missouri Tigers women's basketball team

 The 2025–26 Missouri Tigers women's basketball team represented the University of Missouri during the 2025–26 NCAA Division I women's basketball season.
 The Tigers, led by first-year head coach Kellie Harper, play their home games at Mizzou Arena and compete as members of the Southeastern Conference (SEC).

 Previous season

-The Tigers finished the season 14–18, 3–13 SEC play to finish in a 4 way for last place in the SEC.
-As an No. 15 seed in the SEC Tournament they lost in the first round to Mississippi State.
+The Tigers finished the season 14–18, 3–13 in SEC play to finish in a four-way for last place in the SEC.
+As a No. 15 seed in the SEC Tournament, they lost in the first round to Mississippi State.

 Pingeton announced her resignation on February 26, 2025, after 15 seasons at Mizzou, effective at the conclusion of the season.
-Under Pingeton, the Tigers went 250–218, with 4 NCAA tournament appearances.
+Under Pingeton, the Tigers went 250–218, with 4fourNCAA tournament appearances.
 Kellie Harper, most recently head coach at her alma mater Tennessee, was hired as her replacement on March 18.